Updated Dec. 30th, 2020, original post May 27th, 2020

 At Charlotte Center for Legal Advocacy’s urging, DSS has agreed to honor the date of phone calls as date of application for applicants, to not terminate benefits missed deadlines, to allow late appeals, and to post clear signage in front of their buildings outlining this information.

 Charlotte Center for Legal Advocacy is monitoring the situation to make sure residents continue to have uninterrupted access to benefits during the COVID-19 outbreak.
-Anyone experiencing issues should contact us by calling 704-376-1600.
+Anyone experiencing issues should contact us at 704-376-1600.